Optimising your website

 Each of our hosting plans allocates specific amounts of the server's physical resources, such as CPU, Memory, Disk I/O, Entry Processes, and Number of Processes.
 Understanding and managing these resources is essential for maintaining optimal site performance.
 You can see the limits assigned to each of our hosting plans here.

-Here's how different resource limits can impact your site:
+Below is a brief overview of how hitting different resource limits can impact your site:

 You can monitor your resource usage through the "Resource Usage" feature in cPanel.
 This tool helps you identify if you've hit any limits in the last 24 hours or review historical periods.